Ringette Alberta Scholarships

 Ringette Alberta Recognition and Awards

-NOMINATIONS ARE CLOSED FOR 2017.
+NOMINATIONS ARE CLOSED FOR 2018!
 ALL AWARD RECIPIENTS HAVE BEEN NOTIFIED.
+THE AWARDS WILL BE PRESENTED AT OUR AGM ON MAY 5, 2018.

 Coach of the Year Award – Each year Ringette Alberta will award one Coach of the Year award, the winner of this award will be presented with a cheque for $250.
 The coach’s home association will also receive $250 to be used to aid in the further development of their coaches.